guangheli12/guangheli12.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: We release EasyInsert, a highly generalizable robotic insertion framework
 - *2024.09*: &nbsp;🎉🎉 I am admitted to Tsinghua University, College of AI
 - *2024.05*: &nbsp;🎉🎉 Our paper "DiffStitch" is accpeted at ICML2024